POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Experimental

-To examine how the choice of alignment layer affects cross-lingual alignment, we evaluated five strategies: (i) Select a single layer. (ii) Select multiple fixed layers (iii) Select a random layer. (iv) Apply the online reward-guided layer scheduling strategy across all Q-Former layers. (v) Restrict strategy to the lower Q-Former layers.
-Table \ref{tab:t2} shows that permitting a moderate degree of layer exploration is beneficial.
+To examine how the choice of alignment layer affects cross-lingual alignment, we evaluated five strategies: (i) selecting a single layer; (ii) selecting multiple fixed layers; (iii) selecting a random layer; (iv) applying the online reward-guided layer scheduling strategy across all Q-Former layers; and (v) restricting the same strategy to the lower Q-Former layers.
+As shown in Table \ref{tab:t2}, permitting a moderate degree of layer exploration is beneficial.
+The performance gains for our proposed method (v) are statistically significant ($p<0.05$ with 95\% CI) compared to the best baseline (iii), confirming that the improvement is not due to random fluctuation.
 Notably, Strategy (iv), which explores the full depth of the Q-Former, performs the worst, whereas Strategy (v) yields the best alignment quality.
 Among the three naïve baselines, Strategy (iii) surpasses Strategy (i).
-Notably, Strategies (ii) and (iv), which apply alignment to multiple or deeper Q-Former layers, yield the poorest results, whereas Strategy (v) attains the best alignment quality.
-We attribute this to the higher-level features being closer to the decoder and primarily updated by the cross-entropy (CE) loss.
-Adding cross-lingual alignment at the upper or multiple layers creates competing objectives.
-The CE loss promotes translation accuracy, whereas the alignment term forces high-level representations to converge across languages, leading to degraded performance.
+It is worth noting that Strategies (ii) and (iv), which apply alignment to multiple or deeper Q-Former layers, yield the poorest results.
+We attribute this to higher-level features being closer to the decoder and primarily updated by the cross-entropy (CE) loss.
+Adding cross-lingual alignment at the upper layers creates competing objectives: the CE loss promotes translation accuracy, while the alignment term forces high-level representations to converge across languages, leading to degraded performance.